micro-community/development/roadmap/marketplace.md

 Services can be hosted on the M3O platform.
 We will charge an additional subscription premium to either the buyer or seller depending on what their needs are.

+## Branding

+The marketplace will be called "Network" as marketplaces are effectively networks.
+The word marketplace has also become something of a useless term that no one actually gravitates towards.
+People feel it cheapens their experience and they are immediately in the mind set of being sold to.
+A "Network" is to be part of something and considering this creates a new services economy it is fitting.